 Breakout Sessions on Specific Topics After Dinner

 Each block of instruction has 10 minutes of open discussion time.

 Caraway Conference Center – 4756 Caraway Mountain Road Sophia, North Carolina 27350 – (336) 629-2374

 Individual Travel and Lodging Arrangements must be made by the attendee.
 Breakfast, Lunch, & Dinner meal plan included in lodging arrangements.
 Commuter meal package also available (for those staying offsite).
 (Not Included)

 If we cancel the class: If the minimum attendance is not reached 3 weeks prior to the event start date.
 Notifications and full refunds will be sent to all who’ve signed up.

 If you cancel: If you sign up then wish to cancel, refunds minus the value of any products already received will be given up to a month before the event start date.
 After that point, a $100 deposit plus the value of any materials already received will be retained for late cancellation.

-Register for the Spring Seminar Here: Sign Up Now!
+Register for the Fall Seminar Here: Sign Up Now!

 Here you will find independent reviews, and overviews of our seminars.